ebuczek525/SSW-345-Bot-Project/PROCESS.md

   - Congratulate user on task creation (8)
   - Add a task reminder (3)
   - Add a productivity goal (5)
-  - Find out how to assign point values to Trello taks (5)
+  - Find out how to assign point values to Trello/Jira taks (5)

 **⦁	Include documentation of EACH iteration end.
 Include status of completed and incomplete tasks, and a process reflection.**

 To do: Congratulate user on task creation (8), Add a task reminder (3)

-In Progress: Add a productivity goal (5), Find out how to assign point values to Trello taks (5)
+In Progress: Add a productivity goal (5), Find out how to assign point values to Trello/Jira taks (5)

 Reflection: